Splatblox: Traversability-Aware Gaussian Splatting for Outdoor Robot Navigation: Results and Analysis

 Outdoor experiments were conducted on a Ghost Vision 60 quadruped and a Clearpath Jackal UGV, each equipped with a wide-angle camera, OS1-32-U LiDAR, and IMU.
 Robot poses were estimated using LIO-SAM~\cite{shan2020lio}.
 We ran the code on a laptop with an RTX 3070 GPU and AMD Ryzen 7 5800H CPU, connected via Ethernet to the robot.

-Our GSplat implementation builds on Meuleman et al.~\cite{meuleman2025fly}, extended to fuse LiDAR points and camera-derived colors for metric-scale reconstruction.
-LiDAR-based ESDFs were computed with Nvblox~\cite{millane2024nvblox} and fused with GSplat-derived ESDFs via rasterization.
+Our GSplat implementation builds upon the optimized real-time 3D Gaussian Splatting framework of Meuleman et al.~\cite{meuleman2025fly}, which uses lightweight keyframe updates with sparse primitive sampling and Sparse Adam optimization.
+We extend it to fuse LiDAR geometry with camera-derived colors for metric-scale, traversability-aware reconstruction.
+LiDAR-based ESDFs were computed with Nvblox~\cite{millane2024nvblox} and fused with GSplat-derived ESDFs via rasterization (using a 5 cm local costmap resolution).
 The fused field was integrated with Nav2~\cite{macenski2020marathon2} for online planning, and trajectories were executed using the Model Predictive Path Integral (MPPI) controller \cite{williams2017mppi}, which enables reactive and robust path following in outdoor environments.
+Robot-specific footprints were used for the Ghost (0.85 m x 0.54 m) and Jackal (0.5 m x 0.5 m) to reflect their differing platform dimensions for collision checking.
+These footprints were applied consistently across methods to ensure fair comparison.